-Winter is the coldest season of the year in Prague, Czech Republic when the average temperatures for January are below freezing at about 30 F (-1 C).
-Plan to layer your clothing if you travel to Prague in January.
+Winter is the coldest season of the year in Prague, Czech Republic, when the average temperatures for January are below freezing at about 30 degrees Fahrenheit (-1 degrees Celsius).
+Plan to layer up if you're traveling to Prague this month.

 The upside to traveling to Prague in the wintertime is that the city is practically free of tourists, meaning you most likely will not encounter very many lines or large crowds at the city's main attractions, and hotel prices are as low as the temperatures.

 Even though the weather is cold, the magical City of a Thousand Spires offers plenty of places to warm up, whether it be cozy cafés, pubs, museums, or an evening concert of classical music.

 Prague Weather in January

 Winter in Prague is extremely cold, with temperatures often below freezing.
 With an average of only two to three hours of sunlight, low temperatures can seem colder than they are.